 I have never thought that one day I would own a cat, but I think that was

 one of the best decisions I made in my life.
 It seems to be a bit crazy to some people who never had a pet in their household as a child or an adult.
-To me I have always been fascinated by all animals around me; cats, dogs, squirrels, fish, birds, and you name it.
+To me, I have always been fascinated by all animals around me; cats, dogs, squirrels, fish, birds, and you name it.

-Article found in Chopra Center.
+Article found in the Chopra Center.

 4 Benefits of Owning a Pet

-Animals can be some of the best teachers in life, if you simply pay attention to the way they live, love, and interact with the world around them.
+Animals can be some of the best teachers in life if you simply pay attention to the way they live, love, and interact with the world around them.

 They possess an incredibly grounding energy that: